Check-out my professional profile at LinkedIn.

 - Lead existing localization teams and helped to consolidate new ones.

-- Translated technical texts, including the browser and some web pages about release notes.
+- Translated technical texts, including the browser and some web pages about release notes, from English to Spanish.